aospapp/aosp/frameworks/compile/slang/README.rst

 The **Script\*.java** files above will be documented below.

-Example Program: fountain.rs
+Example Program: fountain.rscript
 ----------------------------

-fountain.rs is in the Renderscript language, which is based on the standard C99.
+fountain.rscript is in the Renderscript language, which is based on the standard C99.
 However, llvm-rs-cc goes beyond "clang -std=c99" and provides the following important features: